 May 18, 2012

-At first it looked like everything would fit.
+At first it looked as if everything was going to fit.
 The new upright was an inch and a half outboard from its original position, providing plenty of clearance on that side, which allowed the axle to be moved all the way forward into its normal position.
 The upright looked a little funny sitting out there, but after the tunnel sheeting was in place you'd never notice, so we didn't worry about it.
 However, with the nose of the differential sticking farther into the transmission tunnel than it ever had before, a couple of other problems surfaced.

 The first disappointment was the right side upright.
 As we suspected, a gusset rib on that side of the differential case was less than 1/16" from the upright, and that was at static height.
 Any upward movement and it was going to hit.
 So something would have to go.
 I originally thought we'd grind away the gusset, but looking at it there, nice and solid and keeping the differential from flexing, it didn't seem right to tamper with it.
 So we resigned to move the right side upright out another inch, as we did with the left upright.
 Just about then, however, we saw the other problem.